kubeflow/website/content/en/docs/distributions/gke/deploy/delete-cli.md

     kubectl delete namespace kubeflow
     ```

-1. To delete the cluster and all GCP resources, run the following commands:
+1. To delete the cluster and all Google Cloud resources, run the following commands:

     ```bash
     cd "${KF_DIR}"